JBVDB/Single_site_cavity_model/README.md

 ```
 Make sure you use the "cav_model" kernel (Kernel -> Change kernel -> cav_model)

-ps: to find your ip:
+NB: to find your ip:

 ```bash
 hostname -i | cut -f 2 -d " "